TutsGhost/win10_Improve-Guide/Guide.md

 - Terms of Service; Didn't Read			Shows you how "friendly" the Terms of Service of a website are through a grading system
 - Bloody Vikings!
 Make spam email addresses on the fly
 - Dark Reader										    No longer get blinded by white websites
-- Don't touch my tabs!
-Tell Tabs not to spy on each other
 - Disconnect										    Visualize and block the otherwise invisible websites that track your search and browsing history (the same as uBlock Origin or Privacy Badger)
 - KeePassXC-Browser									Add-On for your KeepassXC, no longer tedious logins on websites
 - Bitwarden											    Passwordmanager for your browser